pybop-team/PyBOP/joss/paper.md

 costs by providing an accessible workflow that efficiently connects battery models with numerical optimisers, as well as explanatory examples of battery parameterisaton and design optimisation.

+This package complements other tools in the field of lithium-ion battery modelling built around `PyBaMM` such as `liionpack` for simulating battery packs [@Tranter2022].

 # Architecture

 The PyBOP framework consists of 4 main classes of Python object, namely the Model, Problem, Cost,